My personal experience, thoughts and review of my lone Startup Weekend

 These pitches happen one after the other and you’re given 60 seconds to pitch your startup idea.

-Once all the pitches are finished, those who did pitch an idea are given a blank sheet of poster paper and 3-5 minutes to write/draw on it to try to “sell” their idea as best as they can on paper.
-The aim of the poster is to get other participants to want to join your team.
+Once all the pitches are finished, those who pitched an idea were given a blank sheet of poster paper and 3-5 minutes to write or draw on it.
+The objective was to try to “sell” their project idea as best as they could.

-In addition, every single event participant (including those who pitched ideas) gets 3 sticky dots.
-These sticky dots are the way you cast votes for ideas that you want to work on.
+All participants (including those who pitched ideas) got 3 sticky dots.
+These sticky dots were the way you casted votes for ideas that you wanted to work on.

-Finally, everyone who didn’t pitch an idea is let into the communal room to begin the team forming process.
+Those people who didn’t pitch an idea were then let out of the auditorium and into the communal room to begin the team forming process.

-Pitchers will yell out their idea to the crowd and try to get other participants to put one of their sticky dots on their poster.
+Pitchers would yell out their idea to the crowd and try to attract other participants to their poster stand.

-Participants walk around and try to find an idea that interests them the most, and when they do, they add one of their sticky dots to the poster paper.
+Participants would walk around and try to find an idea that interests them the most, and when they did, they’d add one of their sticky dots to the poster paper.

-As time goes by, the posters that have no sticky dots on them slowly get taken down.
-Then those that only have 1, 2, 3, etc…, get pulled down.
+As time went by, the posters that had no sticky dots on them slowly got taken down.
+Then those that only had 1, then 2, then 3 dots, and so on.

-Event organizers keep repeating that process (pulling posters down) until there are only enough ideas left to be able to split participants into groups of 5-8 people.
+Event organizers keep repeating this process (pulling posters down) until there were only enough ideas left to split participants into groups of 5-8 people.

 This whole team forming process goes by super fast and eventually everyone is on a team that (hopefully) they wanted to be part of.

-Once all the teams are formed, everyone goes to a table to start chatting and working.
-Usually everyone introduces themselves and their backgrounds.
-Then the idea pitcher starts talking more about their idea and everyone starts discussing it.
+Once all the teams were formed, every team went to a table to chat and begin working on their idea.
+In my group, everyone introduced themselves and their backgrounds first.
+Then the idea pitcher started talking more about their idea, their vision and the team discussed it more deeply.

-Volunteers will walk around and from time to time stop by each table to see how each group is progressing.
-Sometimes they will even give some mentoring help if someone has questions or if they need help with something specific.
+Volunteers walked around and from time to time stopped by each table to see how each team was progressing.
+Sometimes they would give some mentoring, help out if someone had questions or if they needed support with something specific.

 - Do research about the idea online.

-- Identify the problem and solution that you are trying to solve in more detail
+- Identify the problem and solution we were trying to solve in more detail

 - Think about possible issues/problems with the idea.

-- How can the idea be turned into a business that makes money?
+- How can the idea be turned into a viable business that makes money?

 - Competitor research

-- Figuring out who the target market or audience is.
+- Figuring out who the target market or audience was.

 - Market research (talking to strangers/ your target audience)